-For all our fantasizing about helping Tom be a media mogul, e720 was doomed from the start for reasons unrelated to whether they used ML or not, and more to do with...well, we’ll let Ben Wyatt explain:
+For all our fantasizing about helping Tom be a media mogul, e720 was doomed from the start for reasons unrelated to whether they used machine learning or not, and more to do with...well, we’ll let Ben Wyatt explain:

 However, for burgeoning marketing organizations, a data science platform is a great ally.
 Most organizations are already using analytics and already have massive stores of data.
 You don’t have to be afraid of data science, and you don’t even need to invest in building yourself a new team to handle it.
 There are already great tools that can do the heavy lifting and give you the insights you need to boost your marketing operations.
 It’s just a matter of finding the right platform, combining your data with the sources you need to get real value from it, and letting the insights flow.